 Training and Judicial Support are critical to Colorado's changing and complex impaired driving environment.
-These strategies are designed to train and support Colorado LE, prosecutors, the Colorado Judicial System and specialty courts.
-This strategy is part of a comprehensive, evidence-based effort to reduce the prevalence of impaired driving-related injuries and fatalities.
+These strategies are designed to train and support Colorado LE, prosecutors, the Colorado Judicial System

 Impaired driving-related fatalities represent a significant portion of Colorado's total traffic fatalities.
 Training and judicial support are vital to roadway safety by providing tools and resources to LE and the judicial system to impact impaired driving in Colorado.